semgrep/semgrep-docs/docs/semgrep-app/dashboard.md

 * Most disliked
 * Slowest

 The **Most disliked** metric is taken from the **Developer Feedback** feature.
-It is a simple poll conducted by the Semgrep bot within Github in which developers vote on the usefulness of a rule.
+Developers are able to provide feedback on findings that are not the most accurate.
 This feature is available for Team/Enterprise users.

 ![Screenshot of developer feedback end flow](../img/dashboard-devfeedback2.png)